Pierce (film)

 Pierce (刺心切骨) is a 2024 psychological thriller film directed by Nelicia Low, in her debut feature.
 It delves into themes of sibling bonds and the ideals that are projected onto loved ones.
 The Singapore-Taiwan-Poland co-production film had its premiere at the 58th Karlovy Vary International Film Festival, where it received the Best Director Award.

 The film had its world premiere at the 58th Karlovy Vary International Film Festival on 3 July 2024, followed by a theatrical release in Singapore on 7 November.

 Synopsis

-The film follows the tale of a high school fencer, who decides to trust and assist his dangerous older brother after his release from prison, defying their mother's efforts to conceal their traumatic past.
+The film follows the tale of a high school fencer, Jie, who decides to trust and assist his dangerous older brother, Han, after his release from prison, defying their mother's efforts to conceal their traumatic past.